gferhpc/supercomputing.tue.nl/pages/documentation/steps/data/index.md

 ## Accessing Microsoft OneDrive (using rclone)

-All tough `rclone` is a command line tool (https://rclone.org/), to configure a OneDrive connection a graphical environment is need to authorize the connection to Microsoft OneDrive.
+All tough `rclone` is a command line tool (https://rclone.org/), to configure a OneDrive connection a graphical environment is needed to authorize the connection to Microsoft OneDrive.
 Configuration of the connection only needs to be done once.

 ### Start an interactive Desktop Session